- Business and Employment»

 - Include a morning routine that gets you moving.
 If you work at night, establish a routine here, too, one that gets you revved up and puts you in a "work" mindset.
 Exercise, take a brisk walk or jog, take a shower, eat breakfast or dinner, whatever it takes to get you going, then get to work!

-- Dress as if you are expecting your neighbor to drop in for company.
+- Dress as if you are expecting company.
 There are some schools of thought that say this is not necessary.
-However, I'm of the belief that you will not be as productive if you "appear" at work in your pajamas or your yoga workout clothes.
-Wearing such comfortable clothes may sound great, but you could psychologically be too relaxed, to comfortable to give the attention to your work that it deserves.
+However, I'm of the belief that you will not be as productive if you "appear" at work in your pajamas or your very casual yoga workout clothes.
+Wearing such comfortable clothes may sound great, but you could psychologically be too relaxed, too comfortable to give the attention to your work that it deserves.
 I need an edge or a certain amount of tension to function.
 Getting dressed helps to establish that edge.
 You don't need to dress as if you are going in to the corporate office, but you wouldn't entertain company in a robe or your smelly workout clothes, either, would you?
 Nothing dressy required (although some do dress "up"), just something nice.

-- Relegate any household projects or cleaning to before or after business hours.
+- Relegate time for household projects or cleaning to before or after business hours.
 It may be tempting to look around and see that your windows need cleaning (mine always do) or you need to paint the hallways.
-Resist that temptation to take care of those kinds of tasks until after you have "clocked out" and I don't mean clock out early.
+Resist that temptation to take care of those kinds of tasks until after you have "clocked out" and I don't mean clock out early!

 - Set aside a specific area or room of your home as your office.
 When you move into that space, this becomes a subconscious signal that it is time to work.
 The same applies once you've finished for the day.
 Move out of that space, or clear away your work material if the space serves another purpose.
 Your brain is better able to"turn on" or "turn off" the work day when your work space is distinct.